FAIRplus/the-fair-cookbook/docs/_site/content/intro.md

 * The FAIR Cookbook is a project aiming at collating protocols for making data FAIR
 * The FAIR Cookbook is open source and licensed under CC-BY-4.0
-* The FAIR Coobook is writting using Markdown and deployed using `jupyter-tool`
+* The FAIR Coobook is written using Markdown and deployed using `jupyter-tool`
 * The FAIR Cookbook is an activity of the [FAIRplus project](https://fairplus-project.eu/) funded by the [Innovative Medicine Initiative (IMI)](www.imi.europa.eu)
  <img src="/cookbook-dev/assets/images//logo/imi-logo-fairplus-v1.png" alt="drawing" style="width:60px;" border="1px solid black" align="top" />  under grant agreement #802750 (2019-22).

 <!-- ![](/cookbook-dev/assets/images//logo/imi-logo-fairplus-v1.png 50px) -->

+## Meet the developers:

 * The FAIR Cookbook development currently coordinated by: